I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 - Build up a stockpile of emergency foods

-I’ve honestly been thinking about buying a new dehydrator for years, but I don’t like to buy something new when the old one is still working perfectly well!
+I’ve been thinking about buying a new dehydrator for years, but I don’t like to buy something new when the old one is still working perfectly!

-There is simply too much waste in the world with people buying the “newer and shinier” versions that they don’t actually need (Yep, I’m thinking of you iPhones!).
+There is too much waste in the world with people buying the “newer and shinier” versions that they don’t need (Yep, I’m thinking of you, iPhones!).

 I digress.

-Now, you can find all sorts of lists of the best dehydrators of the year.
+Now, you can find lists of the best dehydrators of the year.
 But our goal is to find the best dehydrator for you.

 What to Consider When Choosing